Jack polynomials and orientability generating series of maps: The measure of non-orientability of maps

-(we recall that $\weight_{M,E}$ appearing on the right-hand side was defined in Section \ref{subsec:anatomy}).
-This quantity $\weight_{M,\prec}$ can be interpreted as follows: from the map $M$ we remove (one by one) all the edges, in the order specified by the history.
-For each edge which is about to be removed we consider its weight relative to the current map.
+(we recall that the quantity $\weight_{M,E}$ appearing on the right-hand side was defined in \cref{subsec:anatomy}).
+This product $\weight_{M,\prec}$ can be interpreted as follows: from the map $M$ we remove (one by one) all the edges, in the order specified by the history.
+For each edge which is about to be removed we consider its weight relative to the current map; finally we multiply all weights.

 Please note that the type of a given edge (i.e.,~\emph{straight} versus \emph{twisted} versus \emph{interface}) might change in the process of removing edges and the weight $\weight_{M,\prec}$ usually depends on the choice of the history $\prec$.